-The average national annual cost of assisted living is $48,612, and a private room in a nursing home is $102,204.10 Assisted living facilities provide personal care and health services for people who may need assistance with activities of daily living (ADLs).
+The average national annual cost of assisted living is $54,000, and a private room in a nursing home is $108,405.10 Assisted living facilities provide personal care and health services for people who may need assistance with activities of daily living (walking, feeding, dressing, toileting, bathing, and transferring).
 The level of care provided is not as extensive as that which may be provided in a nursing home.
 Nursing homes provide higher levels of supervision and care than in an assisted living facility.
 They offer personal care, room and board, supervision, medication, therapies, rehabilitation, and skilled nursing 24/7.

 Each assisted living community has its own pricing model, but monthly costs typically cover:

 Finding prices for assisted living can be challenging because of the complexity of individuals’ needs.
 It’s rare to find baseline pricing online.
-To get accurate pricing, clients, and their families, should visit a community, get a full tour, talk with the residents, and then have a conversation with the facility staff about their needs and financial resources.
+To get accurate pricing, you and your family should visit a community, get a full tour, talk with the residents, and then have a conversation with the facility staff about your needs and financial resources.

 Health Advantages of Assisted Living

-Assisted living communities are designed for mobility and accessibility while also offering expert care and medical attention, if needed.
+Assisted living communities are designed for mobility and accessibility while also offering expert care and medical attention if needed.
 Residents are served three meals a day that are tailored to the specific health needs of seniors.
-Maintenance is taken care of, so the risk of falls are reduced, e.g., there’s no need to climb up on a chair to change a light bulb.
+Maintenance is taken care of, so the risk of falls is reduced, e.g., there’s no need to climb up on a chair to change a light bulb.